 It takes a lot more than raw strength and a firm grip to do pull-ups.
-You have to pay attention to a variety of technical details that could hinder your performance if you overlook them.
-Do we have your attention now?
-Just put the FizzUp trainer’s tips into practice to steer clear of mistakes while doing pull-ups, a key exercise in many of the FizzUp programs and Single Workouts.
+You’ve also got to pay attention to a variety of technical details that could hinder your performance if you overlook them.
+Before you start our Pull program or one of our Single Workouts to break your pull-up record, find out how to steer clear of mistakes while doing this exercise.

-MISTAKE #1 TO AVOID FOR THE PERFECT PULL-UP: USING A LIMITED RANGE OF MOTION
+MISTAKE #1: USING A LIMITED RANGE OF MOTION

 A reduced range of motion is a major problem that keeps you from getting the most out of this exercise.
 You should be using your movement to your advantage.
 In order to stimulate your muscles enough with this exercise, you need to be using a full range of motion.
-Your muscles start to gain mass and build strength.
+As a result, your muscles will start to gain mass and build strength.

-For the perfect pull-up, keep in mind that your back muscles are supposed to be the driving force and need to be used with a full range of motion.
-The perfect pull-up should start with you in a stationary position with your hands grasping the bar and your arms straight.
-Don’t lock your elbows.
+Your back muscles are supposed to be the driving force and need to be used with a full range of motion.
+The perfect pull-up should start with you in a stationary position and your hands grasping the bar, your arms straight and your elbows unlocked.
 Stop pulling your body up once your shoulder blades come close together and your chin goes above the bar.

 You can also try half pull-ups if you’re a beginner trying to master this exercise or if you just want to target your arms.
 This means that you won’t be putting as much physical demand on your back muscles during the exercise.
-Half pull-ups focus on your arms and shoulders, giving you fewer results than regular pull-ups.
+Check out our program Beginner Pull-Ups if you’re new to this exercise.

-MISTAKE #2 TO AVOID FOR THE PERFECT PULL-UP: USING MOMENTUM TO RAISE YOUR BODY
+MISTAKE #2: USING MOMENTUM TO RAISE YOUR BODY

-Although pull-ups are more for upper-body training, don’t forget that your legs are still attached to your torso, which is attached to your arms.
-If you let your lower body hang and move around instead of keeping them straight and engaged, you could lose some of your strength and balance.
+Although pull-ups are more for upper body training, don’t forget that your legs are still attached to your torso, which is attached to your arms.
+If you let your lower body hang and move around instead of keeping it straight and engaged, you could lose some of your strength and balance.

-MISTAKE #4 TO AVOID FOR THE PERFECT PULL-UP: PUTTING YOUR SHOULDERS IN THE WRONG POSITION
+MISTAKE #4: PUTTING YOUR SHOULDERS IN THE WRONG POSITION

 Your shoulders might tend to come forward as you do a pull-up, which puts extra stress on them and can again lead to injury.

-MISTAKE #5 TO AVOID FOR THE PERFECT PULL-UP: PUTTING YOUR ELBOWS IN THE WRONG POSITION
+MISTAKE #5: PUTTING YOUR ELBOWS IN THE WRONG POSITION

-You know you’re doing the perfect pull-up when your elbows are behind you and pointing at the floor, much like if you were trying to put your elbows in the back pockets of your jeans.
-If your elbows are too close together and are pointing in front of you, you’re mainly using your arms to raise your body up to the bar.
+Your elbows should be behind you and pointing at the floor, much like if you were trying to put your elbows in the back pockets of your jeans.
+If your elbows are too close together and pointing in front of you, you’re mainly using your arms to raise your body up to the bar.
 Once again, this keeps you from using all your strength and really working your back.